 The RN is the license issued by the State of Utah Division of Occupational and Professional Licensing, and the BS is the degree earned from the University of Utah.
 Both tracks earn the same degree at the end of the program.

-We accept 72 applicants for the Fall semester and 72 applicants for the Spring semester.
+We accept 60 applicants for the Fall semester, 60 applicants for the Summer semester and 60 applicants for the Spring semester.

 No. The University of Utah College of Nursing does not have a waiting list.
 If an applicant is not admitted, they may reapply the following application cycle.